 Photography isn’t allowed in the airport, so few images of the dismal conditions make it out.
 That said, as of 2017 the airport was literally a tent with rotten plywood floors.
 The tent leaks and there are mud puddles around the service desks on occasion.

-Word is people have fallen through the holes in the floors and that, in 40 degree celsius heat, it’s hard to breathe and not sweat like you’re being cooked in the tents.
+Word is people have fallen through the holes in the floors and that, in 40 degree Celsius heat, it’s hard to breathe and not sweat like you’re being cooked in the tents.
 Top this with a lack of seating and sanitation.
-Apparently there are some seriously rank odors in the facility, and massive crowds, and you have a terrible airport experience.
+Apparently there are some seriously rank odors in the facility, massive crowds, and you have a terrible airport experience.
 Apparently, some renovations have taken place, but even as recently as 2019 it was ranked as one of the worst airports in the entire world.

 ]]>

-https://listorati.com/the-worlds-worst-airports/feed/ 0 8770
+https://listorati.com/world-8217-s-ten-most-terrible-airports-unveiled/feed/ 0 8770

-10 Coolest Airports In The World https://listorati.com/10-coolest-airports-in-the-world/ https://listorati.com/10-coolest-airports-in-the-world/#respond Thu, 19 Oct 2023 14:03:08 +0000 https://listorati.com/10-coolest-airports-in-the-world/
+10 Coolest Airports Around the Globe You’ll Want to Explore https://listorati.com/10-coolest-airports-around-the-globe/ https://listorati.com/10-coolest-airports-around-the-globe/#respond Thu, 19 Oct 2023 14:03:08 +0000 https://listorati.com/10-coolest-airports-in-the-world/

 10 Singapore Changi Airport